MS3Inc/tavros/playbooks/provision_playbook/README.md

 * Keycloak - To provide Identity and Access Management, if enabled
 * Nexus - To provide repository for varios formats, if enabled
 * Elastic Cloud - To provide observability, if enabled
+* Gitea - To provide source control, if enabled
+* Jaeger - To provide observability, if enabled

 ## Requirements